robotoons/BookLed/README.md

 <img src="docs/images/hall_sensor.jpg" alt="Hall sensor Image" width="300">

-So, connect BookLed to your PC and launch a **jupyter notebook**.
+So, connect the USB of the BookLed to your PC and launch the **jupyter notebook** or the **python codes** provided in this repository.
-The Python code inside jupyter can identify the book’s page and delivers the multimedia content synchronized with the turning of the pages:
+This codes can identify the book’s page and delivers the multimedia content synchronized with the turning of the pages:

 - soundtrack of the book and dubbing of the story with ‘cartoon’ voices.
 - animated backgrounds that virtually extend the printed page to the Web.